WilliamTjonndal/IT3212/assignment3/Group 25.md

 <em>Figure 24c: Bagging vs Boosting macro precision accuracy</em>
 </p>

-From ***Figure 24a***, we notice that **accuracy** ranges from 0.435 to 0.778 across all models.
-The best model, `Bagging DT`, correctly predicts about 78% of students, which is just as good as `Random Forest`.
+From ***Figure 24a***, we notice that **accuracy** ranges from 0.727 to 0.778 across all models.
+The best model, `Bagging DT`, correctly predicts about 78% of students, which is just as good as `Random Forest`, which is expected since the structure of `Bagging DT` is very similar to `Random Forest`.
 The worst model is `AdaBoost LR` with 0.727 accuracy.

-However, accuracy can be misleading because the classes are unbalanced since many students are "Graduates".
+However, accuracy can be misleading because the classes are unbalanced since many students are graduates.
 To resolve this, we have also used **Balanced Accuracy**.\
-**Balanced accuracy** goes from 0.702 to 0.718 which is lower than raw accuracy (see ***Figure 24b***).\
+**Balanced accuracy** goes from 0.702 to 0.729 which is lower than the raw accuracy (see ***Figure 24b***).\
-This indicates that the bagged and boosted models predict class 2 (Graduate) well, but  struggle with class 1 (Enrolled).
+This indicates that the bagged and boosted models predict graduates and dropouts well, but struggle to predict enrolled students.
 Interestingly, `Bagging LR` performed the best here.
-This is because it averages predictions across bootstrap samples which reduces sensitivity to class imbalance.
-This ensures that both dropout and non-dropout students are treated more equally, improving performance on the minority class.
+This is explained from the fact base Logistic Regression outperformed all other base models when predicting enrolled students.

 Finally, **Macro precision** goes from 0.7 up to 0.73 (see ***Figure 24c***).
 Once again, `Bagging DT` performed the best.
 This means that when the model predicts a class, it is correct roughly 73% of the time.\
-`AdaBoost DT` performed the worst, because its weak learners cannot model the complexity of our imbalanced dataset, causing more misclassifications and therefore more false positives in multiple classes.
+`AdaBoost DT` performed the worst, because its base learners cannot model the complexity of our imbalanced dataset, causing more misclassifications and therefore more false positives in multiple classes.

 <p align="center">
 <img src="img/roc_comparison.png" width="1200"/><br>
 <em>Figure 25: ROC graphs for all models</em>
 </p>

-**ROC-AUC** measures how well the model separates classes.
-Our models go from 0.7995 to 0.9045 which is good.\
-`Bagging LR` show the best class separation with 0.9045.
-This is because it combines several logistic regression models trained on different subsets of students which reduces the impact of noisy or student records, stabilizing probability predictions for outcomes like pass/fail or performance categories.
+**ROC-AUC** measures how well each model separates classes.
+Our models range from 0.867 to 0.933 when predicting dropout and graduates which is a very good result.
+When predicting enrolled students, the models range from 0.761 to 0.847, which is significantly worse, explained by the fact that enrolled students have overlapping features with the other classes.
+This overlap is observed in ***figure 7***, which uses PCA to visualize features which is still useful in this case even though we don't use the PCA dataset.

-**Bagging Decision Trees** performs best overall, while Bagging MLPs and SVMs do well, and Bagging Logistic Regression excels in ROC-AUC.
-AdaBoost models overfit minority cases, with AdaBoost LR having low accuracy but high balanced accuracy.
-Bagging is generally more robust on noisy student data.
+**Bagging Decision Trees** performs best overall, while Bagging MLPs and SVMs do well, and Bagging Logistic Regression excels in ROC-AUC, due to its more equally distributed classifcation curves.

 <div style="page-break-after: always;"></div>